Tuesday, September 17, 2024

 National Czech and Slovak Museum in the distance

-Besides these, Michael Richards has put the the Matyk Building, which until recently housed the delightful but financially unsustainable Bohemian (1029 3rd Street SE), up for sale.
-He's asking over $700,000, which is about double the assessed value.
+Besides these, the Matyk Building, which until recently housed the delightful but financially unsustainable Bohemian (1029 3rd Street SE), is up for sale.
+Asking price is over $700,000, about double the assessed value.
 Maybe the hope is someone sees the future value of that land surging?
 And uses it to build... what?
 (The only reason I can think of that someone would pay double the assessed value for a property is because they believe it would bring more value with a more intensive use.)

 Matyk Building, 1329 3rd St SE